 - make changes where we find fault with the council’s procedures, so that the same problem does not occur again in the future, and/or

-- pay compensation, depending on how you have been affected by what has gone wrong.
+- make a payment, depending on how you have been affected by what has gone wrong.

 Examples of some complaints we have considered